-In September, the focus of our counsellors is to program students whose timetables are incomplete.
+In September, the focus of our counsellors is to program for students whose timetable is incomplete.
 This means we focus on new registrations, students who have completed coursework over the summer or students who failed to complete prerequisite courses last year.
 Requests for a course change from students with complete schedules are based on educational reasoning only.
 Withdrawing from courses after the add/drop date will not be considered.
 Requests for timetable changes based on teacher preference, or placement with peers, will not be approved.
 All timetable changes must be completed within the first two weeks of each semester.